 - Freeze the leftovers, and use them to create new recipes.

-- Serve over spaghetti squash with cucumber rounds and carrot sticks.
+- Serve over spaghetti squash, with cucumber rounds and carrot sticks on the side.